quadrama/quadrama.github.io/_posts/2018-12-07-detect-protagonists.en.md

 [caret](https://cran.r-project.org/web/packages/caret/index.html) package, but other classifiers are also viable.
 The function `testFeatureSet` is a convenience method.
-It allows us to make sure that every time we call a caret classification, the same seed will be set.
+It allows us to make sure that every time we call a `caret` classification, the same seed will be set.
 We can also give in the sampling method we wish to use.
 Furthermore, we can experiment with different sets of features.
-The output of that function is a list that contains the trained model, the input and output data of that model, the variable importance for the features, a confusion matrix of the result, the concrete prediction as well as the correct and the incorrect predictions for later error analysis.
+The output of that function is a list containing the trained model, the input and output data of that model, the feature importance specific to the model, a confusion matrix of the result, the concrete prediction as well as the correct and the incorrect predictions for later error analysis.
 We can also already define different combinations of features we wish to try out.